Enterprise BPM pricing - the hidden ugly truth

 In case your company needs a solution that covers a large number of actors, then a BPM that can extend its functionality on an enterprise-wide level might be needed.

-BPM Budget
+BPM budget

 Most businesses that are looking into BMPS are searching for options to improve their business processes and scale their company.

-These businesses, for the most part, can’t afford to spend 6+ figures on a software solution.
+These businesses, for the most part, cannot afford to spend 6+ figures on a software solution.
 The high initial investment is hard to justify, the risks of failure to implement are high, and there is always a barrier to change resting between management and employees.

 All of these factors make the budget one of the most important things to consider when selecting a BPM vendor.

-Number of Required Integrations
+Number of required integrations

-Several companies require the BPM software to integrate with a number of different applications asides from the stand-alone BPM solution.
+Several companies require the BPM software to integrate with a number of different applications aside from the stand-alone BPM solution.
 Why?
 Because to get the most out of automation, you need to have all your systems working together.

 Meaning, when you are choosing a BPM provider, you want to look at the types of integrations your existing software needs to connect with the BPMS.
 So here are the integrations in order of how common each one is: